Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Methodology

-The \emph{template} is known and represented by a 3D surface~$\mathcal{T}\subset\mathbb{R}^3$ jointly with its appearance, described as a \emph{texture map}~$\mathcal{A}$.
-The texture map is standard and represented as a collection of flattened \emph{texture charts} $\mathcal{U}_i$ whose union cover the appearance of the whole \emph{template}, as seen in Figure~\ref{fig:scheme}.
-In our approach \emph{templates} are not restricted to a specific topology, modelling both \textit{thin-shell} and \textit{volumetric} objects.
-They are also not restricted by a specific representation.
-In our experimental section we use mesh representations because of their generality, but this is not a requirement of the method.
-The bijective map between $\mathcal{A}$ and $\mathcal{T}$ is known and denoted by $\Delta:\mathcal{A} \longmapsto \mathcal{T}$.
-We assume that the \emph{template} surface $\mathcal{T}$ is deformed with an unknown \emph{quasi-isometric} map~$\Psi:\mathcal{T} \longmapsto \mathcal{S}$, where $\mathcal{S}\subset\mathbb{R}^3$ denotes the unknown deformed surface. \emph{Quasi-isometric} maps permit localized extension/compression, common with real world deforming objects.
+\textbf{Template.} Figure~\ref{fig:scheme} shows the geometric model of SfT, including the camera image and template deformation.
+The template is known and represented by a 3D surface~$\mathcal{T}\subset\mathbb{R}^3$ jointly with an appearance model, described as a \emph{texture map}~$\mathcal{A}_\mathcal{T}=(\mathcal{A},A)$.

+The texture map consist of an $\mathbb{R}^2$ domain $\mathcal{A}\subset\mathbb{R}^2$ and a function $A\colon\mathcal{A}\to(r,g,b)$ which maps it to the RGB space.
+The texture map domain $\mathcal{A}$ is represented as a collection of flattened \emph{texture charts} $\mathcal{U}_i$ whose union covers the appearance of the whole template \cite{Hughes}.
+We use normalised texture coordinates for $\mathcal{A}$, drawn from the unit square.
+In our approach the template is not restricted to a specific topology, and can be \textit{thin-shell} or \textit{volumic}, without requiring modification to our DNN architecture.
+Our approach is also not restricted to a specific surface representation.
+In our experiments section we use mesh representations because of their generality, but this is not a requirement of the DNN.
+The bijective map between $\mathcal{A}$ and $\mathcal{T}$ is known and denoted by $\Delta\colon\mathcal{A} \to \mathcal{T}$.